wp-plugins/facebook-profile-theme/readme.txt

 1. Go to the application profile page
 1. Click on the `Go to Application` button
 1. Authorize the application
-1. Go to you profile and clic on `Add a new tab` menu, find you blog and select it.
+1. Click on the `Add profile tab` button at the top of the page

 You will then have a new profile tab showing your last posts to people visiting your profile.